 The work of the HYBRIT initiative is progressing according to plan.
 In the next phase, the HYBRIT process will be implemented on an industrial scale.
 The results and specifications of the pilot project apply to Swedish conditions and have laid a solid foundation for industrialisation.
-The road is now open for the transformation of SSAB's and LKAB's production facilities.
+The way is now open for the conversion of SSAB's and LKAB's production facilities.
+The HYBRIT initiative has provided broad knowledge of mechanisms and principles for hydrogen-based reduction of iron ore pellets and resulting sponge iron products.
+The results from the pilot projects are also relevant beyond Sweden's borders.